MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 on the team wants/needs to, then just repeat the above steps.
 It is probably a good idea everyone can login with their own notebook ... just in case.

-## Task 4: Linux Command Line
+## [50 pts] Task 2: Linux Command Line

-1. Login to your assigned roomba with the following command: `ssh pi@10.10.10.1`.
+1. Login to your assigned roomba with the following command: `ssh m/tday@10.10.10.1`.
   Since you created a key in the previous task and shared it, you *should not* be asked for a username or password.
 If you are, notify your instructor.
 1. Once you have logged in, copy/paste the welcome you see into your notebook
 1. Checkout what is running on the machine by typing `htop` and pressing `q` for quit when done.
+Take a screen grab and save it as a jpeg or png.
+Then add the picture to your notebook.
 1. Next, let's see what is attached to the i2c bus.
 Issue the command and copy/paste the results into your notebook: `sudo i2cdetect -y 1`.
 There should be a couple devices attached, those hex numbers are the i2c addresses for the IMU sensors: